50 Ways I’d Like to Spend My Time in Early Retirement

 Time also flies by when you’re busy.
 The next few years will be exceptionally busy for me.

-I’ll be working full time.
-I’ll be blogging part time.
-My boys will be in more after school activities.
+I’ll be working part-time.
+I’ll be blogging part-time.
+My boys will be in more after-school activities.
 We’re learning Spanish together as a family.
-The next few years most certainly will fly by.
+The remaining time in my career most certainly will fly by.

 And then I will be retired.